Matsumoto Kōshirō VII: Family and legacy

-Koshiro had three sons and a daughter.
-His sons would then become respectively Ichikawa Danjuro XI, Matsumoto Hakuo I (known once as Koshiro VIII) and Onoe Shoroku II.
-He passed Danjuro IX's knowledge and teaching techniques to them.
-They became without any doubts the best tachiyaku (male role specialists) of the first and early second half of the 20th century.
+Kōshirō had three sons and a daughter.
+His sons, to whom he passed Danjurō IX's knowledge and teaching techniques, would then become respectively Ichikawa Danjurō XI, Matsumoto Hakuo I (who held the name of Matsumoto Kōshirō VIII for most of his career) and Onoe Shoroku II.
+They were regarded as the best tachiyaku (male role specialists) of the decades following World War II.
 His daughter married the onnagata actor Nakamura Jakuemon IV.
 He was also the father-in-law of Nakamura Kichiemon I's daughter.
-His grandsons became the most famous actors of the second half of the 20th century and still perform alongside his great-grandsons.
-Today he has blood relatives in many other Kabuki clans, such as Onoe Kikugoro, Danjuro and indirectly with Nakamura Kanzaburo's clans.
-No other actor left such a wide inheritance in the kabuki world.
+His grandsons became the most famous Kabuki actors of the second half of the 20th century and still perform alongside his great-grandsons.
+Today, he has blood relatives in many other Kabuki families, such as Onoe Kikugōrō, Ichikawa Danjurō, and indirectly with Nakamura Kanzaburō's clans.

-He made the role of Benkei his trademark, performing it over 1600 times, in particular with fellow actors Ichimura Uzaemon XV in the role of Togashi and Onore Kikugoro VI or Baiko VI in the role of Yoshitsune.
-Recordings of these performances are some of the oldest recorded Japanese movies.
-Today the role of Benkei is considered the trademark of Koshiro's family.
+Kōshirō played the warrior-monk Benkei over 1600 times throughout his career, particularly with fellow actors Ichimura Uzaemon XV in the role of Togashi and Onoe Kikugorō VI in the role of Yoshitsune.